Dragonshifty/Weatheready/README.md

 # Weatheready
 Gets weather data at fixed long/lat location, plays sounds and displays pictures tailored to current weather.
-Also gets random dad joke each refresh (just because).
+Also gets random dad joke each refresh (mainly because I couldn't find a sarcastic motivational quote API).

 To use you'll just need to put in your lat and long, and a free API key from Open Weather.org.